 1. Is Fasting and Prayer Biblical?

 I. Yes.
-Fasting and prayer is an approved practice in the New Testament as well as the Old.
+Fasting and prayer are approved practices in the New Testament as well as the Old.
 Here’s why?

 II.
 God urged His people to fast and pray, (Joel 2:12) Jesus fasted and prayed in the wilderness for 40 days, (Matthew 4:1-2).
 He urged others to do it the right way, (Matthew 6:16-18)